MLEM now offers deployment to Kubernetes and Sagemaker with a single command.

 likely the latest one or the one currently assigned to the stage.
 Use gto show

-to find the Git reference (tag) you need (note that
+to find the Git reference (tag) you need.

 [email protected]